 Muslim convert Lewis Ludlow admits Oxford Street terror plot 'to kill 100'

-A Muslim convert has admitted plotting to kill around 100 people in a terror attack outside the Disney Store on Oxford Street.
+A Muslim convert is facing years behind bars after admitting plotting to kill around 100 people in a terror attack outside the Disney Store on Oxford Street, a place packed with children every day.

-Lewis Ludlow, 26, swore allegiance to so-called Islamic State as he prepared to drive a van through London’s shopping district or Madame Tussauds.
+Lewis Ludlow swore allegiance to so-called Islamic State as he prepared to drive a van through London’s shopping district or Madame Tussauds.

+The 26-year-old also researched other potential targets around the capital, and decided a Saturday lunchtime would result in maximum casualties.

 Between March 15 and April 19, he bought a phone under a false name and wrote down his attack plans – which were later found ripped up in a bin.

-He identified Oxford Street as an "ideal" target, writing: "It is expected nearly 100 could be killed in the attack."
+Ludlow - who dubbed himself "The Eagle" and "The Ghost" - identified Oxford Street as an "ideal" target, writing: "It is expected nearly 100 could be killed in the attack."

 Ludlow, from Rochester, in Kent, formulated his plan after being stopped by police at Heathrow airport in February as he attempted to board a flight to the Philippines.